 And these shredded zucchini chocolate chip cookies have veggies in them so you also get health benefits from your cookies.
 How fantastic is that?!
 I always feel so much better about eating cookies when I know they have veggies in them.
 It's so much better than simply eating a regular chocolate chip cookie!
-So if you're looking for zucchini cookies that are healthy, you'll love these.
+So if you're looking for zucchini drop cookies that are healthy, you'll love these.
 Zucchini cookies are especially popular at this time of the year (late summer) during zucchini season!

 Jump to: